JuliaMolSim/Molly.jl/docs/src/docs.md

 - [`TemperatureREMD`](@ref)
 - [`HamiltonianREMD`](@ref)
 - [`MetropolisMonteCarlo`](@ref)

+Many of these require a time step `dt` as an argument.
+Many also remove the center of mass motion every time step, this can be tuned with the `remove_CM_motion` argument.

 The [`LangevinSplitting`](@ref) simulator can be used to define a variety of integrators such as velocity Verlet (splitting `"BAB"`), the Langevin implementation in [`Langevin`](@ref) (`"BAOA"`), and symplectic Euler integrators (`"AB"` and `"BA"`).